Tampines MRT station: Incidents

 On 8 August 2003, a westbound train lost traction current at 10.13 pm and stalled along the track between Pasir Ris and Tampines.
 An empty train was used to push the train towards Tampines and service resumed at 10.35 pm.
-However, 21 minutes later, the traction current tripped again, this time in-between the same two stations in both directions and SMRT staff only managed to restore the eastbound side before the end of operating hours.
-73 passengers were stuck in a westbound train and detrainment was carried out.
+However, 21 minutes later, the traction current tripped again between the same two stations in both directions.
+SMRT staff only restored the eastbound side before the end of operating hours; detrainment occurred after 73 passengers were stuck in a westbound train.
 During both delays, eastbound services terminated at Tampines and alternative transport was provided for affected passengers.

-On 21 January 2008, a maintenance works train which was carrying out works between Tampines and Simei (westbound) broke down, causing a disruption from 5.28 am to 12.45 pm on both the eastbound and westbound services from Pasir Ris and Tanah Merah, affecting 57,000 commuters.
-SMRT was fined on 10 March that year after the LTA's investigations concluded that the disruption was due to SMRT's working party not complying with operating procedures.
+On 21 January 2008, a maintenance works train carrying out works between Tampines and Simei (westbound) broke down, causing a disruption from 5.28 am to 12.45 pm on both the eastbound and westbound services from Pasir Ris and Tanah Merah and affecting 57,000 commuters.
+SMRT was fined on 10 March after LTA investigations concluded that the disruption was due to non-compliance with operating procedures by the personnel.
 This was specifically on securing the parked portion of the maintenance train, which comprised a locomotive and a wagon.
-According to operating procedures, during maintenance works, the portion comprising a locomotive and a Rail Grinding Vehicle will proceed with its works, while the portion of the maintenance train is detached and parked at a distance from the working zone.
+According to operating procedures, during maintenance works, while the parked portion of the maintenance train was detached and at a distance from the working zone while the portion comprising a locomotive and a rail grinding vehicle was to proceed with maintenance.
 However, investigations from LTA and SMRT showed that SMRT did not apply the locomotive's parking brake.
 There was also no wheel chock placed to prevent movement along the gradient of the track.
-If SMRT had followed operating procedures, a roll-back would have been prevented.
+It was found that a roll-back would have been prevented had SMRT followed operating procedures.
 On 20 March, SMRT announced that it had decided to appeal to the LTA against the fine.
-In a letter, SMRT said it had provided free shuttle bus services to help affected commuters.
-SMRT also mobilised more than 300 staff for on-site recovery, crowd management, dissemination of information and preparation for resumption of service.
-However, on 3 April, LTA turned down SMRT's appeal for a lower fine and ordered SMRT to pay the fine in full within two weeks.
+In a letter, it said that it had provided free shuttle bus services to help affected commuters and mobilised more than 300 staff for on-site recovery, crowd management, dissemination of information and preparation for resumption of service.
+On 3 April, LTA turned down SMRT's appeal for a lower fine and ordered full payment within two weeks.